-Expenditure in Foreign Currency - Nil

-- 26. Deferred tax assets and liability are being offset as they relate to taxes on income levied by the same governing taxation laws.
-The company has Rs.
-18,27,840/-(31st March 2017: 8,99,588/-)of tax losses carried forward Deferred tax asset has not been recognized because on brought forward losses as there is no probability/convincing or other evidence that sufficient taxable profits will be available against which DTA will be adjusted. - 27.
-Pending Litigations: the Company does not have any pending litigations which would impact its financial position. - 28.
-Foreseeable losses: the Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses - 29.
-There are no micro and small enterprises to which the company owes dues which are outstanding for more than 45 days as at 31st March 2018 and 31st March 2017.
+- 25. Expenditure in Foreign Currency Nil - 26.
+Deferred tax assets and liability are being offset as they relate to taxes on income levied by the same governing taxation laws.
+The company has not recognized Deferred tax asset because on brought forward losses as there is no probability/convincing or other evidence that sufficient taxable profits will be available against which DTA will be adjusted. - 27.
+Pending Litigations: The Company does not have any pending litigations which would impact its financial position. - 28.
+Foreseeable losses: The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses - 29.
+There are no micro and small enterprises to which the company owes dues which are outstanding for more than 45 days as at 31st March 2019 and 31st March 2018.
 This information as required to be disclosed under the Micro Small and Medium Enterprises Development Act 2006 has been determined to the extent such parties have been identified on the basis of information available with the company.